Skip to main content

 • Select “type”: “APP_COOKIE”, “HTTP_COOKIE”

-If you select “SOURCE_IP”, specify the “persistence_granularity” (for UDP ports only).
+For “SOURCE_IP”, specify the “persistence_granularity” (applies to UDP ports).

 • (optional) Specify the “persistence_timeout”.